makerdao/mips/MIP22/mip22.md

 **or**

-2. The loans can be sold off by the asset originator off chain and there is a process in place for the liquidation of the pool in case any DROP token holder (such as Maker)
+2. The loans can be sold off (refinanced) by the issuer off chain and there is a process in place for the liquidation of the pool in case any DROP token holder (such as Maker)

 Whether the proposed liquidation component should be used for a given collateral type should be part of the Risk Assessment and discussed on an asset by asset basis.
 If that is desired, the below code should be configured to be used when adding a new collateral with the MIP12 executive vote.